cloud-native-toolkit/multi-tenancy-gitops/doc/sfg-recipe.md

     ```

     >  💡 **NOTE**
-    > Commit and Push the changes for `multi-tenancy-gitops`
+    > Commit and Push the changes for `multi-tenancy-gitops` and
-    > Sync ArgoCD application `services` this will take around 1.5 hr for the database setup.
+    > sync ArgoCD application `services` this will take around 1.5 hr for the database setup.

 ---